deepak166/mu-cron/README.md

 1. Disable WordPress CRON across the whole network in wp-config.php:
 " define('DISABLE_WP_CRON', true); "

-2. We will trigger publishing on every site with the help of foreach loop. download the php file and upload it in the same root directory, where you have your wp-config.php.
+2. We will trigger publishing on every site with the help of foreach loop. download the php file " mu-cron.php " and upload it in the same root directory, where you have your wp-config.php.

 3. All that you need now, is just to add one single CRON job for your main blog/site on your server:

 " wget -q -O - "http://yourdomain.com/mu-cron.php" > /dev/null 2>&1 " with your desired time interval. and replace yourdomain.com with your multisite network's main domain